 They will have developed their independent learning skills which will be used to enable them to determine individual approaches to meeting learning outcomes.

 Assessment Practices and Processes

 Assessment Criteria

 The standard of all assessment tasks will reflect the QAA Characteristics March 2010.
-The assessment criteria for each module will be contextualised to reflect the learning outcomes of the module standard form, which includes feedback on performance and identifies areas for improvement and development.
+The assessment criteria for each module will be contextualised to reflect the learning outcomes of the module

 Feedback on Assessment